TANGO1/MIA3: Function

 Unlike other members in the MIA gene family, MIA3 is broadly expressed, except in the cells belonging to the hematopoietic system.
 High levels of MIA3 expression are observed both in embryonic and adult tissues.
 MIA3 resides at the ER exit site and functions as a guide for loading the cargo molecule collagen VII into COPII carriers, which mediates the exit of secretory protein out of the ER with the help of cutaneous T-cell lymphoma–associated antigen 5 (cTAGE-5).
 A recent study indicates that MIA3 is also involved in the secretion of other collagens, including collagens I, II, III, IV, and IX, from chondrocytes, fibroblasts, endothelial cells, and mural cells, indicating its participation in chondrocyte maturation and bone mineralization.
-MIA3 has been suggested as a tumor suppressor in malignant melanoma, colorectal cancer, and hepatoma, and induction of expression of MIA3 results in a significant decrease in motility and invasive potential.
+MIA3 has been suggested as a tumor suppressor in melanoma, colorectal cancer, and hepatoma, and induction of expression of MIA3 results in a significant decrease in motility and invasive potential.
 On the other hand, it has also been found that MIA3 promotes angiogenesis and lymphangiogenesis by upregulating platelet-derived growth factor beta (PDGF-b) polypeptide and neuropolin 2 in oral squamous cell carcinoma.

 Clinical significance

-In humans, MIA3 was first discovered as an important constituent in the growth and adhesion in malignant melanoma cells.
+In humans, MIA3 was first discovered as an important constituent in the growth and adhesion in melanoma cells.
 As it is secreted from both chondrocytes and melanoma cells, it also plays a role in the metastasis of melanomas as well as cartilage development.
 It has been established that melanoma inhibitory gene family members serve several tumor-related functions that are subjected to a variety of human malignancies.